-If you decide you no longer want your samples to be used, you can call the study doctor, (insert name of study doctor for main trial), at (insert telephone number of study doctor for main trial), who will let the biobank know.
+If you decide you no longer want your samples to be used, you can call the study doctor, (insert name of study doctor), at (insert telephone number of study doctor ), who will let the biobank know.
 Then, any sample that remains in the biobank will be destroyed or returned to your study doctor.
 This will not apply to any samples or related health information that have already been given to or used by researchers.